mkarp87/WeatherTelegramAlerts/README.md

 Welcome to the WeatherAlerts application!
 This project provides real-time weather alerts tailored for your region.

+## 🛠 Features

+- 🚨 Sends real-time weather alerts via Telegram
+- 📋 Logs and displays alerts on a Flask-based web dashboard
+- ⚙ Configurable per-county routing and filtering
+- 🔍 Filters global events you don't care about
+- 🔧 Optional test mode for dev environments

 ## 🚀 Getting Started

 These instructions will get the app up and running on your local machine.